pandanotbreathing/gearman-bundle/README.md

     $this->get('horrible.gearman.client')->doBackground('your:job:name', $workload);
     ```

-    Workload data would be encoded as json (in case of SimpleWorkload usage) and passed to Gearman, and you would get
+    Workload data will be encoded as json (in case of SimpleWorkload usage) and passed to Gearman, and you will get
     it as WorkloadInterface instance in your Job->execute method

     Mainly all 'horrible.gearman.client' methods are the same as in the GearmanClient (http://php.net/manual/ru/class.gearmanclient.php)